Skip to content

 Warning

-ZLUDA support is unofficial and support is limited at this time
+ZLUDA support is unofficial and currently limited.

 • For unofficial instructions on how to install ROCm for older GPUs such as Polaris and Vega, see ROCm for Polaris and Vega post